Free Initial Consultation and NO Fees or Costs Unless We Win

 In addition the employer has the right to have the injured employee seen by one of their doctors in order to determine if the treatment that the injured worker is receiving is necessary and reasonable, however, they have no right to demand that you treat with the doctor chosen by the employer.
 It is not unusual for the insurance company to try and limit the amount of treatment you receive or refuse to authorize a visit to a doctor of your choice.
 Most doctors’ offices will not see you without a prior authorization from the insurance company.

 Doctors fear they will not get paid unless there is an authorization.
 While this is not required by law, doctors do not want to have to go to court in order to be paid.
 If I handle your workers compensation case, I have a list of doctors that do not require a pre authorization before they will see you.
-Even after you receive a permanent injury award you still have a right to go back to the doctor for additional treatment.
+Even after you receive a permanent injury award you still have a right to go back to the doctor for additional treatment unless the medicals are closed and a medicare set aside is set up.

 If as a result of the injuries received at work you are no longer able to do the type of work you were doing before, then the workers’ compensation insurance company must pay to provide either job placement or vocational rehabilitation to retrain you for a new type of work.
 Under Maryland law if the insurance company finds you work or trains you for a new job, they must provide suitable gainful employment which is defined as work providing wages as close to as possible as to what you were making before, taking into consideration your injuries, your education, your work experiences and any other relevant factors.